-5.7.10 If the DSL has raised a safeguarding concern but does not feel that appropriate action has been taken by Royal Borough of Greenwich Children's Services, he/she should use the RBG Safeguarding Children's Partnership escalation policy to take this further.
+5.6.10 If the DSL has raised a safeguarding concern but does not feel that appropriate action has been taken by Royal Borough of Greenwich Children's Services, he/she should use the RBG Safeguarding Children's Partnership escalation policy to take this further.
 (This is available on the GSCP website, click on the professional's tab)

-5.8 Reporting Concerns and Record Keeping (see also Appendix 3)
+5.7 Reporting Concerns and Record Keeping (see also Appendix 3)

+- 5.7.1 The Federation uses an electronic system CPOMS.
+This record provides an accurate factual account of the concern and action taken by the Federation.

-- 5.8.1 The Federation uses an electronic system, CPOMS for recording concerns. - 5.8.2 The completed forms/records will be kept for the duration of the child's school career and where a child changes school the forms/records will be forwarded securely to the new setting. - 5.8.3 Records will include - Clear and comprehensive summary of concern - Details of how concern was followed up - Note of any action taken, decision reached and outcome - 5.8.4 The information contained will be regarded as confidential.
-Any request for access to the information by non-Greenwich Safeguarding Children Partnership Agencies (e.g., Solicitor, investigating agent) will be referred to the Head Teacher/DSL, who is advised to seek legal advice before acting. - 5.8.5 All records of concern and multi-agency involvement should be kept separate from the child's academic records.
-They must be kept securely, with access only for the DSL, Deputy DSL's and Head Teacher. - 6.
-Dealing with Concerns/Allegations Made Against School Staff, Supply Staff, Volunteers and Contractors9. - 6.1 There are two levels of concern/allegation - Allegations that may meet the harm threshold - Allegations/concerns that do not meet the harm threshold ('low level concern') - An allegation that meets the 'harm threshold' is any information which indicates that a member of staff (including supply staff), volunteer or contractor may have: - behaved in a way that has, or may have harmed a child - possibly committed a criminal offence against or in relation to a child - behaved towards a child or children in a way which indicates s/he would pose a risk of harm to children - behaved or may have behaved in a way that indicates they may not be suitable to
+- 5.7.2 The completed records will be kept for the duration of the child's school career and where a child changes school the records will be forwarded securely to the new setting.

+- 5.7.3 Records will include

+- Clear and comprehensive summary of concern

+- Details of how concern was followed up

+- Note of any action taken, decision reached and outcome - 5.7.4 The information contained will be regarded as confidential.
+Any request for access to the information by non-Greenwich Safeguarding Children Partnership Agencies (e.g., Solicitor, investigating agent) will be referred to the Executive Co-Head Teacher and DSL, who is advised to seek legal advice before acting. - 5.7.5 All records of concern and multi-agency involvement should be kept separate from the child's academic records.
+They must be kept securely, with access only for the DSLs, Deputy DSLs and Executive Co-Head Teacher.

+6. Dealing with Concerns/Allegations Made Against School Staff, Supply Staff, Volunteers and Contractors10.

+- 6.1 There are two levels of concern/allegation - Allegations that may meet the harm threshold - Allegations/concerns that do not meet the harm threshold ('low level concern') - 6.2 An allegation that meets the 'harm threshold' is any information which indicates that a member of staff (including supply staff), volunteer or contractor may have: - behaved in a way that has, or may have harmed a child - possibly committed a criminal offence against or in relation to a child - behaved towards a child or children in a way which indicates s/he would pose a risk of harm to children - behaved or may have behaved in a way that indicates they may not be suitable to work with children11 - behaved in a way contrary to the Staff Code of Conduct - 6.3 Any concern or allegation should be reported immediately to the DSLs or Executive Co Head Teachers.
+The Executive co- Head Teacher will follow the guidance in KCSIE 2022 part 4 and outlined in Appendix 4 in this policy - The Executive Co-Head Teacher will assess whether it is necessary to refer to the Local Authority Designated Officer (LADO) to determine the next step. - 6.5 If the concern or allegation meets any of the five criteria set out in section 6.2 (i.e., may meet the harm threshold) then the Head Teacher shall contact the RBG LADO without delay, and provide the LADO with written confirmation of the allegation. - 6.6 The Executive Co-Head Teacher shall, as soon as possible, following briefing from the LADO, inform the subject of the concern or allegation.
+(If the concern or allegation involves a supply teacher/staff or contractor, the agency will be informed and invited to share any information relating to previous concerns or allegations) - 6.7.
+If there is an allegation or concern raised against the Executive Co-Head Teacher, then the Chair of Governors should be contacted.
+He/she will inform the LADO and follow guidance in KCSIE 2022 (Part 4) and Appendix 4 in this policy